imazen/resizer/docs/install/administrators.md

 The Image Resizer allows you to resize an image by just modifying the URL a little.

 So given 'http://localhost/image.jpg', you could resize the image to 40px wide by using 'http://localhost/image.jpg?width=40'.
-You can do this from your browser's address bar, and HTML page, or anything.
+You can do this from your browser's address bar, HTML page, or anywhere else.
 No more Photoshop just to do basic image changes.

 [View more usage examples](/docs/examples)